A Challenge is a head-to-head competition between Users or Groups of Users; Ambition's solution for the common "SPIFF"

 Multi-Metric Competitions cannot exceed combining 5 metrics.

-The same Metric cannot be utilized more than once in a single Challenge. ie. Cannot utilize both points and value scoring for the same metric.
+The same Metric cannot be used more than once in a single Challenge. ie. Cannot use both points and value scoring for the same metric.

 If you wish to compete over Objective Score, ensure the Challenge's time frame matches your Objective Score time frame.